Tuesday, September 22, 2020

 “Um… I think so,” Terra said, climbing onto his back as she figured he wanted her to do.
 “My family uses Pharazon’s Ganuthor for transportation, so…” She leaned low and curled her fingers into his thick fur.

-“We’ll get there faster this way,” Isengrim said.
-“Hold on tightly.”
+“We’ll get there more quickly this way,” Isengrim said.
+“Hold on tight.”
 She did, and the Werelupe bolted down the path and into the shadowy forest.

 Isengrim scrambled up the embankment and into the thick of the undergrowth.
 Although there was no trail, he darted through the vegetation like a Virtupets drone following a laser path, dodging trees and leaping across streams with practised precision.
 Terra watched as the ground flew by beneath them, oaks and birches blurring overhead like a ruined watercolour.